 The dotted line shows the pre-Launchable performance of the system.
 The key number on this curve is 90% confidence; 75% of the tests must run to get to 90% confidence (dotted line).
 With Launchable, only 20% of the tests must run to get to the same 90% confidence number (red line).

 By using Launchable to run only the pertinent 10% subset of tests, the test execution time drops by 20 minutes.
 The build time reduces from an average of 51 minutes to 31 minutes which includes the 29 minutes overhead that Launchable doesn't influence.
 This overhead comes from compilation time.

 This is a 40% reduction in build time for developers!

 Furthermore, Rocket Insights has the option to choose any number on the red curve to optimize between feedback time and confidence.
 For example:

-It requires multiple patch sets to get a change in (average number of patch set is 4.9).
-The throughput of organization is about 6 changes per day.
+It requires multiple patch sets to get a change in (the average number of patch sets is 4.9).
+The throughput of the organization is about 6 changes per day.